 - Preheat oven to 350°F. Coat a standard size 12 cup muffin pan with cooking spray.

-- Heat a medium skillet over medium-low heat.
+- Cook the pancetta and leeks.
+Heat a medium skillet over medium-low heat.
 Add the pancetta and cook for 8-10 minutes, stirring occasionally until crisp.
 Remove from pan and place on a plate lined with paper towels to drain.
 Return pan to heat; add butter and melt.
 Add leeks and cook for 2 minutes or until soft.
 Set aside to cool.

-- In a medium bowl combine the ricotta, 2oz gruyere, greek yogurt, cream, thyme and pepper.
+- Make the chesse mixture.
+In a medium bowl combine the ricotta, 2oz gruyere, greek yogurt, cream, thyme and pepper.
 Mix well.
 Add leeks and pancetta.
 Stir until combined.

 - Remove from pan and serve.